 Dental implants are one of the bestout there because they provide so many benefits to your health.
 For example, they help you:

-To learn if you’re a candidate for dental implant surgery, you’ll need to schedule a consultation with one of our dentists.
+We’ll talk more about each one of those more in-depth below.
+To learn if you qualify for the dental implant procedure, you’ll need to schedule a consultation with one of our dentists.
 We look forward to hearing from you!

 Keep Remaining Teeth

 Your teeth are held in place by roots and surrounding teeth.
 This means that when you lose one tooth, you’re more at risk for losing subsequent teeth.
 The best way to stop tooth loss from getting worse is to ask your dentist if you’re a candidate for the dental implant procedure.

 Dental implants prevent further tooth loss by supporting nearby teeth.
 By giving the other teeth in your smile something to lean on, they’re less likely to become loose and fall out.
 Teeth that have nothing to lean on begin to tilt toward the open space unless they’re stopped by dental implants.

 Missing teeth puts you at higher risk for cavities and gum disease.
 It’s hard to properly brush and floss teeth when they’re leaning toward empty sockets.
 Plus, empty tooth sockets can trap food particles, bacteria, and plaque.
 Most oral health issues (like gum disease) are caused by untreated dental plaque.
 The best way to maintain good oral health is to replace missing teeth and practice good oral hygiene.

 Unlike other tooth replacement options, a dental implant acts much like a natural tooth root to stimulate jawbone tissue.
 Your jawbone needs pressure from tooth roots to stay healthy.
 Otherwise, your jawbone will start to deteriorate and could even lead to facial collapse.